mvan231/Scriptable/Weather Overview/Readme.md

   * showWindArrow set to true will show a wind direction arrow.
 Set to false, and the cardinal direction will be displayed instead
     * default is showWindArrow = true

-  * showPrecipitation will enable / disable the ability to display the percentage of precipitation
+  * showPrecipitation will enable / disable the ability to display the precipitation information
     * default is showPrecipitation = true

   * showCloudCover will enable / disable the line display of the cloud cover forecast